Running Percona Server for MySQL in a Docker Container¶

 By default, Docker will pull the image from Docker Hub if it is not available locally.

-Starting a Percona Server Instance in a Container¶
+Starting an Instance of Percona Server for MySQL in a Container¶

 To start a container named